qlik-oss/catwalk/README.md

 You need to provide catwalk with a WS-URL (web socket URL) to the app.

 ### Example App
-For convenience the is an example app and docker-compose.yml in the catwalk repository
+For convenience there is an example app and docker-compose.yml in the catwalk repository
 ```bash
 ACCEPT_EULA=yes docker-compose up -d
 ```